avalonv/literaryclock/quote to image/readme.md

 * 16:15|quarter past four|At a quarter past four he stumbled home drunk|Foo-Book Title|Bar-Author

 ## Using the script
-Run the script in the same location as the csv quotes file - it's PHP - you'll need the gd extension and image magic extension, check where the fonts are coming from or just dump them in the same folder as the php file like I have here, check the csv file name it will be using.
-You need to create the image and image/nometadata folders for the script to put the images in, the PHP script can't create them itself.

-The script produces a standard folder of images with metadata (author, title) and a folder without the metadata added.
-The code used to have a 'quiz' function which I have removed so you only need the standard images with metadata now.

-## Images here
-If the whole PHP thing isn't your bag, the zip file here (split into 5 pieces) contains the images and nometadata folders zipped up already - you can unzip to where they belong /mnt/us/timelit/images/nometadata
+This requires Python 3, and the Pillow module.

+Run the script in this folder — `python quote_to_image.py`, make sure the csv file and fonts are in the same folder.

+If you only want to generate x images (say, for testing how a quote you added looks), you can pass a number as an argument to the script — `python quote_to_image.py 5` will only process the first 5 lines in the csv file (excluding the header).

+If you prefer the images to not show the title and author, you can open quote_to_image.py in a text editor and edit the line that says "include_metadata" to "False".

+The images will be saved to the images/ or images/nometadata folders depending on this option.